carpentries/instructor-training/07-motivation.md

 so that if it takes longer to get to the payoff of a later topic, they'll stick with us.

-Perhaps the best-known and best-studied use of this idea is the *[media computation](files/guzdial-mediacomp-retrospective-2013.pdf)* approach developed by Guzdial and Ericson at Georgia Tech.
+Perhaps the best-studied use of this idea is the *[media computation](files/guzdial-mediacomp-retrospective-2013.pdf)* approach developed by Guzdial and Ericson at Georgia Tech.
 Instead of printing "hello world" or summing the first ten integers,